jkvor/erlang-factory-london-2011/one/slides.md

 * As an ephemeral registry of instance health and availability
 * As a redundant cache of shared state data
 * As a destination for capped collections of log data
-* As a pub/sub channel used to generate real-time usage graphs
+* As a pub/sub channel powering real-time usage graphs

 !SLIDE center transition=scrollUp